 In addition, the first stakeholder consultation event also helped to refine the adopted "sustainable business canvas" tool (Bocken, 2015) into an improved version to further support the collaborative definition of the circular business model for the large scale demonstration in Botlek.
-The template of this improved tool is visualized in figure 4 below.
+Figure 4 below shows the template of this improved tool, which was used in the second stakeholder consultation event as well as in other individual stakeholder interviews and activities part of task 8.1.